Logan City: Council

+Election results

 Education

 Logan Reserve State School opened on 1 January 1868 and caters for students from Prep to Year 6 School with a C&K Kindy on site.
 Another of the earliest schools in the area was Waterford State School.
 It was established as the Logan Provisional School and opened on 29 June 1869.
 Logan Village State School caters for students from Prep to Year six and opened in March 1872.
 The Centre Education Programme caters for students from Year 7 to Year 12.
 Loganholme State School opened 25 May 1873.
 Park Ridge State School opened on 23 April 1895.

 Woodridge State School opened on 20 May 1924.
 Woodridge North State School opened on 23 January 1967.
 Logan City Special School caters for students from Early Childhood to Year twelve.
 It opened on 1 January 1972.

 Woodridge State High School caters for students from Year seven to Year twelve.
 It opened on 1 February 1972.
 Berrinba East State School opened on 24 January 1978.
 Kingston College (originally Kingston State High School) was opened in 1978.
 It now caters for seven to year twelve and a continuing education campus.
 Marsden State school opened on 23 January 1978.

 Shailer Park State High School caters for students from Year seven to Year twelve.
 It opened on 29 January 1980.
 Loganlea State High School caters for students from Year seven to Year twelve.
 It opened on 27 January 1981.
 Shailer Park State School opened on 25 January 1982.
 Browns Plains State School opened on 24 January 1983.
 Browns Plains State High School caters for students from Year seven to Year twelve.
 It opened 29 January 1985.
 Marsden State High School caters for students from Year seven to Year twelve.
 It opened on 27 January 1987.

 Park Ridge State High School caters for students from Year seven to Year twelve.
 It opened on 29 January 1991.
 Yarrabilba State School opened on 22 January 2018.

-Industry
+Economy

 There are extensive industrial and commercial areas, mostly in the north and east of Woodridge, and west of Springwood and Daisy Hill, clustered in the triangle formed by Logan Road/Pacific Highway and Kingston Road, and extending west along Compton Road.
 The Crestmead industrial estate is designed for light to medium industry in the manufacturing sector.

 Logan is Queensland's poker machine 'pokie' capital with over 2,128 machines in 41 registered sites.
 Per machine, each pokie pays out $5,886 which is the highest figure in the state.

-Australia's oldest continuously operating rum distillery is located at Beenleigh.
+Beenleigh Rum Distillery is oldest continuously operating rum distillery in Australia.

 Tourism is emerging as a significant contributor to the local economy with an increasing portfolio of cultural and sporting events.